adeonir/resume/readme-en.md

 - React Ninja (in progress)
 - NodeJS, ReactJS and React Native
 - TDD with JavaScript (in progress)
-- UI Design Avançado (in progress)
+- UI Design Advanced (in progress)
-- UX Design Heurísticas (in progress)
+- UX Design Heuristics (in progress)
 - WordPress REST API (in progress)
 - SVG
 - CakePHP